Who We Are.

 Dropping a loaded or unloaded firearm or causing it to fall, during Load And Make Ready, the shooting of a string or stage, reloads or malfunction clearance or during Unload and Show Clear will result in disqualification from the match.
 If a shooter drops a firearm, the SO will immediately give the command “Stop”.
 The SO will pick up/recover the dropped firearm and render it safe and unloaded before returning it to the shooter.
 The shooter will be disqualified from the match.

 Pistols used in competition will be serviceable and safe.
 The responsibility for safe and serviceable equipment falls completely on the shooter.
 The MD will require a shooter to withdraw any pistol or ammunition observed to be unsafe.
-In the event that a pistol cannot be loaded or unloaded due to a broken or failed mechanism, the shooter must notify the SO, who will take such action as he/she thinks safest
+In the event that a pistol cannot be loaded or unloaded due to a broken or failed mechanism, the shooter must notify the SO, who will take such action as he/she thinks safest.

 - Each Safe Area must be clearly identified by visible signage and include a table with the safe direction and boundaries clearly shown.